Mancala: Etymology

+The word mancala (مِنْقَلَة) is a tool noun derived from an Arabic root naqala (ن-ق-ل) meaning "to move".

 General gameplay

-Most mancala games share a common general gameplay.
+Most mancala games have a common gameplay.
 Players begin by placing a certain number of seeds, prescribed for the particular game, in each of the pits on the game board.
 A player may count their stones to plot the game.
 A turn consists of removing all seeds from a pit, "sowing" the seeds (placing one in each of the following pits in sequence), and capturing based on the state of the board.
 The game's object is to plant the most seeds in the bank.
 This leads to the English phrase "count and capture" sometimes used to describe the gameplay.
 Although the details differ greatly, this general sequence applies to all games.

 If playing in capture mode, once a player ends their turn in an empty pit on their own side, they capture the opponent's pieces directly across.
 Once captured, the player gets to put the seeds in their own bank.
 After capturing, the opponent forfeits a turn.

 Equipment

 Equipment is typically a board, constructed of various materials, with a series of holes arranged in rows, usually two or four.
 The materials include clay and other shapeable materials.
 Some games are more often played with holes dug in the earth, or carved in stone.
 The holes may be referred to as "depressions", "pits", or "houses".
 Sometimes, large holes on the ends of the board called stores, are used for holding the pieces.

 Playing pieces are seeds, beans, stones, cowry shells, half-marbles or other small undifferentiated counters that are placed in and transferred about the holes during play.

 Board configurations vary among different games but also within variations of a given game; for example Endodoi is played on boards from 2×6 to 2×10.
-The largest is Tchouba (Mozambique) with a board of 160 (4×40) holes requiring 320 seeds, and En Gehé (Tanzania), played on longer rows with up to 50 pits (a total of 2×50=100) and using 400 seeds.
+The largest are Tchouba (Mozambique) with a board of 160 (4×40) holes requiring 320 seeds, and En Gehé (Tanzania), played on longer rows with up to 50 pits (a total of 2×50=100) and using 400 seeds.
 The most minimalistic variants are Nano-Wari and Micro-Wari, created by the Bulgarian ethnologue Assia Popova.
 The Nano-Wari board has eight seeds in just two pits; Micro-Wari has a total of four seeds in four pits.

 With a two-rank board, players usually are considered to control their respective sides of the board, although moves often are made into the opponent's side.
 With a four-rank board, players control an inner row and an outer row, and a player's seeds will remain in these closest two rows unless the opponent captures them.